David-Elkabas/Sudoku/README.md

 # Sudoku

-in one sentence: Sudoku generator and solver with nice GUI created in Python using pygame.
+In one sentence: Sudoku generator and solver with simple GUI created in Python using pygame.

-in some more sentences, the player choose a level difficulty (easy, normal or hard) after it the one script generate a random sudoku map accourding the level difficulty (and another script solve the sudoku for comparison with the player input after) the player can play the sudoku with a simple GUI.<br /><br />
+In more than one sentence: The player chooses a level of difficulty (easy, normal or hard).
+Afterwards, the first script generates a random sudoku map according to the chosen level of difficulty and another script solves the sudoku for comparison with the player input after the player submits their answers.
+The player can then play sudoku with a simple GUI.<br /><br />

-i writed the game in 4 scripts.<br />
+I created the game in 4 scripts.<br />
- ⇥ !) sudokuGenerator - script that generate a 9X9 sudoku board according to the sudoku puzzle rules - using the backtracking algorithm<br />
+ ⇥ !) sudokuGenerator - script that generates a 9X9 sudoku board according to the sudoku puzzle rules - using the backtracking algorithm<br />
- ⇥ @) sudokuSolverAlgo - script that solving the sudoku puzzle - using the backtracking algorithm<br />
+ ⇥ @) sudokuSolverAlgo - script that solves the sudoku puzzle - using the backtracking algorithm<br />
  ⇥ #)chooseLevel - simple script for the level difficulty GUI<br />
- ⇥ $) GUI - the main script, the player run this script to play the game<br />
+ ⇥ $) GUI - the main script, the player runs this script to play the game<br />